Arjun-Somvanshi/CryptoTicker/README.md

 that are being used to verify passwords and to store them securely. `bcrypt` provides round based hashing, I have set it to 14 rounds which makes it computationally expensive for attackers to bruteforce in a given time.

+## Ticker
+I didn't have much time for studying the webSocket api of Binance, in the `app/ticker.py` I have simply used `requests` to get the cost of Bitcoin from the coinmarketcap API endpoint provided in the problem statement.